mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 There is a myriad of reasons why this might be.
 Below is a short checklist.

--  Something else is hogging the CPU or the memory: spotify and other electron apps have been known to do this.
+-  Something else is hogging the CPU or the memory: Spotify and other Electron apps have been known to do this.
 -  You are running Windows, and have 3rdparty security software like Sandboxie or Total Defender installed
 -  You are working on images that are too big for your hardware (dimensions, channel depth or number of layers)
 -  You do not have canvas acceleration enabled
--  You have (NVidia) Vertical Sync enabled
+-  You have (NVIDIA) Vertical Sync enabled
 -  On macOS, with some macs, you might need to disable canvas acceleration in Krita's settings.

 Please also check `this page <https://phabricator.kde.org/T7199>`_.